jblindsay/whitebox-tools/readme.txt

   method on input point data.
 - Added the UpslopeDepressionStorage tool to estimate the average upslope depression storage capacity (DSC).
-- Added the LidarRfbInterpolation tool for performing a radial basis function interpolation of LiDAR data sets.
+- Added the LidarRbfInterpolation tool for performing a radial basis function (RBF) interpolation of LiDAR data sets.
 - The WhiteboxTools Runner user interface has been significantly improved (many thanks to Rachel Broders for these contributions).